wioo/arch_polybar/README.md

 # arch_polybar
-Check for updates on Arch system (scripts for polybar)
+Check for updates on Arch system with i3-wm(optional) and polybar

 no updates